adarshhegde/electronic-react/README.md

 ### `npm build`

-Creates a windows build of the app in /dist folder.
+Creates a windows build of the app in /dist folder using electron-bundler.